AbrarHossainHimself/AbrarHossainHimself.github.io/content/authors/admin/_index.md

   - icon: linkedin
     icon_pack: fab
     link: https://www.linkedin.com/in/abrarhossainhimself/
-  # Link to a PDF of your resume/CV.
-  # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
-  # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
     link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true

+# Organizational groups that you belong to (for People widget)
+#   Set this to `[]` or comment out if you are not using People widget.
+user_groups:
+  - Researchers
 ---

-I am currently working as a Graduate Research Assistant at The University of Toledo where I am also pursuing a Master's in Computer Science.
-My research focuses on High-performance computing (HPC) and Stochastic Modeling, Control, and Optimization.
-Specifically, I strive to innovate system software solutions for HPC systems to enhance their efficiency, reliability, and cost-effectiveness.
+I am a Graduate Research Assistant at The University of Toledo, pursuing my Master's in Computer Science.
+My research focuses on High-Performance Computing (HPC) and Stochastic Modeling & Optimization.
+I am passionate about developing innovative system software solutions for HPC systems to enhance their efficiency, reliability, and cost-effectiveness.

-{style="text-align: justify;"}
+My current research involves optimizing scientific workflows on edge computing systems and developing autotuning frameworks for HPC applications.
+I have experience in parallel computing, distributed systems, and machine learning infrastructure.
+I am particularly interested in the intersection of HPC and artificial intelligence, exploring ways to leverage high-performance computing resources for advanced AI applications.

+Previously, I completed my Bachelor's in Electrical Engineering from Chittagong University of Engineering & Technology, where I developed a strong foundation in systems engineering and computational methods.